 6. Repurpose your garage

 It can be tricky to disguise what a converted garage once was, but don’t let that put you off as they are great for creating extra ground-floor space without the cost of an extension and, with good design, a garage conversion should blend seamlessly with your existing property.
-A garage conversion can be used to extend your kitchen into for an open-plan, kitchen-diner-living room, or to designate as a playroom or media room.
+A garage conversion can be used to extend your kitchen into an open-plan kitchen-diner, or as a playroom or media room.

 7. Install a new kitchen

 A modern, spacious, and well-equipped kitchen is guaranteed to add value to your home.
 Open-plan rooms are very popular, so consider knocking through to a smaller room to create a larger, more open space.
-Kitchen designers can optimise optimising your space, and suggest I integrated appliances and modern amenities – such as a larder cupboard or hot water tap – to give your kitchen an edge.
+Kitchen designers can advise on optimising your space, and suggest integrated appliances and storage, such as a built-in larder cupboard, to make your kitchen more attractive to prospective buyers.

 8. Create a downstairs toilet

 The first consideration here is drainage; if you can’t site the toilet on an outside wall or where it can connect straight to the mains, don’t do it.
 Avoid macerators as they are noisy, easily blocked and won’t add value at resale.

 Ensure you site a downstairs toilet in a convenient place, ideally leading off the hallway and with an outward-opening door.
-There used to be a requirement for having two doors between a downstairs toilet and a kitchen.
-This has now been relaxed – so long as adequate space has been left for a hand basin to abide by building regulations.
+Make sure that adequate space has been left for a hand basin in order to abide by building regulations.

 9. Build a balcony or roof terrace

 10. Replace your roof

 If nothing else, you need to ensure there is adequate insulation as this will improve your energy rating and reduce heating costs.
 If you have old concrete roof tiles, changing them to slate will add value and enhance the appearance of the exterior.
 Roofs last a long time – a new one is a great selling point, as potential buyers won’t need to worry about replacing the roof in the near future.